Vanguard Personal Investor review

 The other downside is there's no mobile version of the app yet, you'll need to sign-up on your browser to access it.

-Verdict?
-It's certainly an interesting move, but the account fee probably isn't worth it from my perspective and I want to be able to access more than the top 300 ASX companies.
-That being said, I can't speak for everyone; jump on the website and let me know what you think!
+It's certainly an interesting move, but the account fee probably isn't worth it from my perspective.
+I also want to be able to access more than the top 300 ASX companies.
+That being said, I can't speak for everyone; so jump on the website and let me know what you think!

 There's currently no waiting list to join Vanguard Personal Investor, although you will need to be over 18 years old and an Australian resident for tax purposes.